ZERO506/epann_old/README.md

 ## Evolutionary Plastic Artificial Neural Networks

-##### A Python package for implementing Compositional Pattern Producing Network (CPPN) variants for indirectly encoding artificial neural networks.
+##### A Python package for implementing Compositional Pattern Producing Network (CPPN) variants for indirectly encoding artificial neural networks for neuroevolution and artificial life experiments.

 - Purpose:
 1. Greater understanding of the HyperNEAT algorithm and indirect encoding variants for evolving a populations of neural networks.